mohsen1/apadana/README.md

 ### Delete local database

-This will delete the database with the name `apadana` and remove all the data in it.
+This will delete the database if you want to start fresh.

 ```bash
 pnpm run manage-db delete apadana